antcar112/travel-japan/README.md

 # 🎌 Travel Japan 🎌

 This is a simple static website made to advertise Japan as a travel destination.
+The site was made for a web development class.

-## Hosting
+## ☁ Hosting

-This site is hosted publicly at https://happy-jepsen-721e54.netlify.com/index.html.
+This site is hosted publicly at https://antcar112.github.io/travel-japan/index.html.

-## Technologies Used
+## 🛠 Technologies Used

-This project made use of HTML and CSS.
+This project is made use of HTML and CSS.